 - Turn of the sauté setting and stir in the potatoes to the onion and sausage mix

-- Add liquid smoke, water, and BBQ sauce to the pot, stirring to mix well
+- Add liquid smoke, water, and BBQ sauce to the pot, stirring to mix well (and, if you like it hot, add a sprinkle of Cajun seasoning!)

 - Seal your Instant Pot and manually set it for 12 minutes (if you used an uncooked Italian sausage instead of kielbasa, adjust the time to 16 minutes)